Lafayette County Detention Center Inmate Bail & Bonds

 Option 3 - How to Post a Property Bond for a Defendant at Lafayette County Detention Center

-If you are a landowner in Lafayette County you may be able to post a property bond.
-Property within Lafayette County may be used as collateral to bail someone out.
-All owners of the property must be present to sign the bond in order for this to happen.
+If you own property in Lafayette County, you may be able to post a property bond.
+All property owners must be present to sign the bond agreement.

-Click here for additional information on how to post bail at Lafayette County Detention Center.
+For further details, click here to learn how to post bail at Lafayette County Detention Center.

 Who can post Bail or Bond for a Defendant at Lafayette County Detention Center?